Burbage, Leicestershire: Burbage today

 Burbage is effectively a suburb of the larger urban area of Hinckley, having been incorporated officially in the Hinckley Urban District in 1936.
 The old Burbage village is now a small part of a large parish which also includes Sketchley Village and some large and small residential estates.
 It is considered by some to be a commuter location for large parts of Leicestershire, Warwickshire and the West Midlands.
-This is probably due to the fact it is less than a mile from the M69 (which links that M6 to the M1) and the A5.
+This is probably due to the fact it is less than a mile from the M69 motorway (which links that M6 to the M1) and the A5.

 Burbage has a small library which was threatened with closure in 2015, due to a cost-cutting strategy by the county council.
 In 2016, a group of community volunteers from the area were successful in submitting plans to take control of the running of the library.
 The group also gained CIO (charitable incorporated organisation) status and have since made improvements to the library's facilities.

 Burbage Community Arts Festival (BCAF) is held annually in May over a period of two weeks.
 BCAF is a registered charity run by volunteers.
 The festival provides opportunities for members of the community young and old to participate in and enjoy various aspects of the performance, visual and literary arts including opportunities in music, dance, painting and sculpture.
 BCAF also brings professional entertainment to the community in the form of drama, music, comedy and theatre.
 The Festival first began in 1998 and has been staged successfully every year since.